Guidance

 Direct costs The costs of any materials and labour used directly in producing the goods or services.

 Income related party transactions A related party transaction in which the academy trust receives money or something of equivalent value.
 Examples of income related party transactions include the donation of goods, services, property or money.
-These transactions do not need to be reported via the online form but must be reported in the academy trust’s annual accounts.
+These transactions do not need to be reported using the online form form but must be reported in the academy trust’s annual accounts.

 Indirect costs A proportionate and reasonable share of fixed and variable overheads.